Medicinal Chemistry MChem, BSc

 Why study at Leeds:

-- Experience expertise teaching delivered by a programme team made up of academics and researchers at the forefront of the industry who specialise in a variety of chemistry disciplines.
+- Experience expert teaching delivered by a programme team made up of academics and researchers who specialise in a variety of chemistry disciplines.

-- Enhance your career prospects and give your CV that competitive edge before you graduate with our paid industrial work placement opportunities.
-Our close industry links have given previous students the chance to work at — and build professional relationships with — major organisations such as GlaxoSmithKline, Unilever and Johnson Matthey.
+- Enhance your career prospects and give your CV that competitive edge before you graduate with our industrial work placement opportunities.
+Our close industry links have given previous students the chance to work at — and build professional relationships with — major organisations such as GlaxoSmithKline, Unilever and AkzoNobel.